Walk into any drugstore and you'll see shelves lined with products claiming to boost your immune system and cure your cold and flu. But do they work?

 Nutritionist and TODAY contributor Joy Bauer has the scoop (and science!) on some common cold remedies.

-The latest report — a 2006 Japanese study published in the European Journal of Clinical Nutrition — showed the risk of contracting three or more colds in the five-year period was decreased by 66% by the daily intake of the 500-mg vitamin C supplement.
+The latest report, a 2006 Japanese study published in the European Journal of Clinical Nutrition — showed the risk of contracting three or more colds in the five-year period was decreased by 66 percent by the daily intake of the 500 mg vitamin C supplement.
 This study deserves special mention because it was much longer (five years) than the trials reported in previous studies and covered many cold seasons in which subjects were probably exposed repeatedly to many cold viruses.

-Bottom Line: Eat lots of Vitamin C-rich foods on a daily basis PLUS consider taking 200 - 500mg per day in supplemental form during cold season.
-See if it makes a difference to you...the placebo effect alone may be powerful.
+Bottom line: Eat lots of vitamin C-rich foods on a daily basis PLUS consider taking 200 - 500 mg per day in supplement form during cold season.
+See if it makes a difference to you, the placebo effect alone may be powerful.

 - Papaya (1 papaya = 190 mg)

 - Bell pepper, red or yellow (1 pepper = 280 mg)